 This post is by Claire Nichols co-founder and director of Kalix EMR and practice management solution.
-Claire is an Accredited Practising Dietitan, who has previous worked in private practice was well as clinical dietetics.
+Claire is an Accredited Practising Dietitian, who has previously worked in private practice as well as clinical dietetics.

 Private Practice today

 Starting a business like a private practice, making it profitable, and then ensuring it remains profitable can be hard, really hard.